 - These courses are recommended to fulfill the minimum requirements of the School of Dentistry at the University of Minnesota: ENL 111, 220; BIO 151, 152, 253, 369; CHM 115, 116, 351, 352; MAT 114 or 163 or 248; PHY 121, 122; PSY 105.
 Requirements at other universities may vary.

-Pre-Law – Students considering a career in law should examine the handbook published by the Association of American Law Schools.
-Students may wish to take law-related courses to help determine their interest in law.
-Pre-law students should major in a discipline of their own choosing; most law school entrance requirements will be satisfied with a record of solid achievement coupled with an acceptable LSAT score.
+- Students considering a career in law should examine the handbook published by the Association of American Law Schools.
+Pre-law students major in disciplines of their own choosing; most law school entrance requirements will be satisfied with a record of solid achievement coupled with an acceptable Law School Admission Test (LSAT) score.

-Pre-Medicine – A major in chemistry and biology is not required in order to apply to medical schools, but many students with an interest in the health sciences choose to major in these fields.
+- Majors in chemistry and biology are not required in order to apply to medical schools, but many students with an interest in the health sciences choose to major in these fields.
 The competitive candidate typically has substantially more training than the minimal course requirements.
 At this time, most medical schools list prerequisite courses which are the equivalent of CHM 115, 116, 351, 352; BIO 151, 152, 253; MAT 145, 146 and PHY 121, 122.
 Many also require the equivalent of BIO 369 and MAT 163 or 248.
 Students should take care to examine closely the requirements of each program to which they intend to apply.